Stephen O'Brien (Kerry Gaelic footballer)

-Stephen O'Brien (born 27 February 1991) is an Irish Gaelic footballer who plays for the Kenmare Shamrocks club and at senior level for the Kerry county team since 2014.
+Stephen O'Brien (born 27 February 1991) is an Irish Gaelic footballer who plays for the Kenmare Shamrocks club and formerly for the Kerry county team.

 Underage and junior

 He joined the county's under-21 team in 2011.
 Kerry sustained a 22-point loss to Cork in the Munster final.
 He was still underage in 2012 and for the second year in a row he was on the losing side in a Munster final to Cork after extra time.

 Senior

 He made his debut for Kerry in the 2014 Munster Senior Football Championship semi-final against Clare and scored two points.
 He lined out in a first Munster Senior Football Championship when they faced Cork, he scored a point in a 0-24 to 0-12 win and a first Munster title.
 He missed out on Kerry's win over Galway in the All-Ireland quarter-final.
-He was back in the starting line up for the semi final with Mayo scoring a point in a 1-16 each draw.
+He was back in the starting line up for the semi-final with Mayo scoring a point in a 1-16 each draw.
 An injury while out racing on his quad caused him to miss the 2014 All-Ireland Senior Football Championship semi-final replay win over Mayo.
 However, he started the 2014 All-Ireland Senior Football Championship Final at right half forward.

 Retirements brought new opportunities for O'Brien in 2019.
 He scored Kerry's first goal against Dublin in five games during a 2019 National Football League fixture in Tralee.
 In the 56th minute of the 2019 All-Ireland Senior Football Championship semi-final against Tyrone, O'Brien scored his fifth championship goal after intercepting a pass from Kieran McGeary, distributing the ball and running the length of the field.